 - Relapse is a brief return to addictive behavior.
 It doesn’t mean that you’re destined to fail if you’ve had a relapse.
 You may need to go back into treatment and/or intensive counseling so you can get back on the road to recovery.

-- Get support immediately from a person or group that you trust.
+- Get immediate support.
+Turn towards a person or group that you trust to get the help you need.

-- Make yourself wait at least 2 hours before acting on a craving or urge.
+- Fight impulses.
+Make yourself wait at least 2 hours before acting on a craving or urge.
 This is often long enough for the urge/craving to dissipate.

-- When you identify or find behaviors that are helpful in curing cravings/urges, modify these to incorporate into new behaviors that can help in other stressful situations.
+- Develop coping strategies.
+When you identify or find behaviors that are helpful in curing cravings/urges, modify these to incorporate into new behaviors that can help in other stressful situations.
 Nothing succeeds like success.
 If it worked before, make use of it again — and then some.

-- Always have new goals to strive for.
+- Focus on the future.
+Always have new goals to strive for.
 Look toward the future, the way you want your life to be a year, five years, even 10 years down the road.
 Make plans that you can put into motion to achieve those goals.
 Remember, the rest of your life begins with the steps you take today.
 Your recovery begins now.